 HIGHER DOWN PAYMENT

-If you buy a house in Cherokee County with private money, you’ll likely have to come up with a 20% down payment, and for the same reasons, you’ll pay a higher interest rate.
+If you buy a house in Atlanta with private money, you’ll likely have to come up with a 20% down payment, and for the same reasons, you’ll pay a higher interest rate.
 Many conventional loans require much less than 20% down (though you’ll have to pay for private mortgage insurance), which makes them a better option for many buyers.

 Suppose you’re an investor/flipper who has used private money with a payback period of 12 months to buy a house to renovate and resell.
 If everything goes smoothly without a hitch, you’ll have no worries – but that seldom happens.
 Delays and problems are the norms, and when that happens, you’ll need an extension.
 And with that extension will come extension fees and higher monthly interest payments.

-Consult Your Cherokee County Agent
+Consult Your Atlanta Agent